 For those with dark skin tone, laser therapies may darken it instead of lightening it.
 So be sure to consult your dermatologist to assess the condition of your hyperpigmentation and select the best treatment for your skin.

 Aside from these recommended treatments, certain home remedies may also work to reduce hyperpigmentation on your skin.
-However, for skin conditions that go deep into your skin such as freckles, acne, melasma, etc., you will need to seek advice from the professionals at a medically-certified clinic such as Eeva Medical Clinic to understand your skin condition.
+However, for skin conditions that go deep into your skin such as freckles, acne, melasma, etc., you will need to seek advice from the professionals at a medically-certified clinic such as Eeva Medical Clinic to conduct a pigmentation removal in Singapore or to understand your skin condition.